molecule/molecule.github.io/_post/media-consumed.md

         link: https://www.imdb.com/title/tt0119174/
     -
         title: Incredibles 2
         review: GORGEOUS animation.
-Weird message, boring misogynistic man-baby unable to feel happy for his wife's success, and of the two strong female friends one of them - surprise - turns out to be the bad guy.
+Weird message of boring misogynistic man-baby unable to feel happy for his wife's success, and of the two strong female friends one of them - surprise - turns out to be the bad guy.
 This took 14 years?
-Maybe they should've spent an extra 2 on the story.
-(Ok...that's incredibly harsh but I have high expectations.
-It's 2018).
+Maybe they should've spent an extra 2 on the story...
         rating: 2
         link: https://www.alternateending.com/2018/06/incredibles-2-2018.html
     -